joshhedstrom/rps-app/README.md

 # A two person RPS App

-A two person live Rock-Paper-Scissors application!
+A two person live Rock-Paper-Scissors application, with a chat feature!

 ## Instructions

-Enter your name to get started, and then once a second person logs on, choose your weapon!
+Enter your name to get started, and then once a second person logs on, choose your weapon.
 Best out of 7 rounds wins!
+Send messages to the other player in the chat feature.

 ## Built With